Santa Ana winds bring Southern California heat, fire danger

 - Woman charged after wild brawl leads captain to turn Bremerton ferry around

-The dangerous Santa Anas, typical of fall in Southern California, triggered red flag warnings for fire danger from coastal counties northwest of Los Angeles down to the Mexico border.
-One gust was measured at 67 mph in Santa Barbara County.
+An expanding high-pressure ridge was expected to push temperatures 15 to 20 percent above normal in some areas before the heat wave begins to ease slightly on Friday, according to forecasters.

-The warm, dry winds, which blow out of the northeast toward the coast, arrived just days after an autumn storm brought rain to much of California and dusted Sierra Nevada peaks with snow.
+On Wednesday, hot winds gusting out of the mountains drove up temperatures and fanned several small brush fires in the San Fernando Valley of Los Angeles.
+Water-dropping aircraft and ground crews contained them without damage to any homes.

-Much of the rest of the state, including the San Francisco Bay Area and the Central Valley, also had above-normal temperatures, although no red flag warnings were posted in those regions.
+Much of the rest of the state, including the San Francisco Bay Area and the Central Valley, also had above-normal temperatures Wednesday.

 Santa Anas are spawned by cold air descending on the vast interior area of the West known as the Great Basin.
 Air flowing from that region of high pressure spills through mountain ranges and down into the metropolitan regions of Southern California.